vera-rykalina/rki_recency/README.md

 # Recency Pipeline (HIV-phyloTSI)
-This is a Nextflow pipeline based on HIV phyloTSI method meant to estimate time since infection (TSI) from HIV deep-sequencing data.
-The methid is described here [HIV-phyloTSI preprint](https://www.medrxiv.org/content/10.1101/2022.05.15.22275117v1).
-Here is a link for the HIV-phyloTSI GitHub page [HIV-phyloTSI GitHub](https://github.com/BDI-pathogens/HIV-phyloTSI/tree/main)
+This is a seamless pipeline developted to automate HIV-phyloTSI method meant to estimate time since infection (TSI) from HIV deep-sequencing data.
+The methid is described here, [preprint](https://www.medrxiv.org/content/10.1101/2022.05.15.22275117v1).
+Here is a link for the [HIV-phyloTSI GitHub page](https://github.com/BDI-pathogens/HIV-phyloTSI/tree/main)

 ## Tools
 The pipeline includes the following tools: